stylegan-human/StyleGAN-Human/README.md

 ## Data Download
 The first version SHHQ-1.0, with 40K images is released.
 To download and use the dataset set, please read the instructions in [Dataset.md](./docs/Dataset.md)

+（We are currently facing large incoming applications, and we need to carefully verify all the applicants, please be patient, and we will reply to you as soon as possible.）

 ## Model Zoo

 | Structure | 1024x512 | Metric | Scores |  512x256 | Metric | Scores |